kaizdev/kaizdev.github.io/README.md

 # Welcome to my portfolio website

-Hi, I'm Kai
+Hi, i'm Kai

-After 10+ years in banking and finance, I've recently transitioned to the world of programming.
+Welcome to my portfolio website, built using HTML, SCSS, and JavaScript.

-On my portfolio page, you'll find;
+On my [portfolio page](https://kaizdev.github.io/), you'll find;

 -   A little bit about me and my background
 -   Some of the projects I've worked on
 -   The skills I've picked up along the way
 -   How to reach me

-Thanks for stopping by
+Thanks for stopping by!